-Living life with Zen
+Living Life with Zen

 Zen has been described variously by many.
 And that is why it is a bit confusing for some.
-Zen is a state that involves total focus on the present moment, incorporating total togetherness of body and mind.
-It is way of being.
+Zen is a state that involves a total focus on the present moment, incorporating total togetherness of body and mind.
+It is a way of being.
 It is also a state of mind.
 Zen involves dropping illusions and seeing things without distortion created by our own thoughts.
 It is a state when we are looking at the reality of things with total detachment.
 For many, Zen appears to be mumbo-jumbo without real meaning.

-Besides much confusion about what Zen is, it can be conveniently described as a state of mind, having following characteristics:
+Besides much confusion about what Zen is, it can be conveniently described as a state of mind, having the following characteristics:

 - It is an attitude of mind.